Skip to content

 According to NY1’s Bernadette Hogan, the Assembly wants to narrow the governor’s proposal to speed up project approvals and lessen the possibility for lawsuits by focusing primarily on housing, but restricting where it can be built, requiring more stringent labor agreements and sunsetting the changes in 2029.

-The state Senate’s proposal also limits SEQRA reform to housing projects with similar restrictions on locations.
+The state Senate’s proposal also limits the reform to housing projects with similar restrictions on locations.

 The crux of Hochul’s proposal is speeding up project approvals on previously disturbed land.
-It’s one thing to create a new greenway that juts through a nature preserve chock full of endangered species, but it’s another to repurpose land in various stages of pollution or distress that lies dormant after being subjected to other construction projects, some of which may have gone through a SEQRA already.
+It’s one thing to create a new greenway that juts through a nature preserve chock full of endangered species, but it’s another to repurpose land in various stages of pollution or distress that lies dormant after being subjected to other construction projects, some of which may have already gone through a review under the so-called SEQRA.

 As Streetsblog has previously reported, some bike paths and greenways fall victim to delays because of the complex interplay of SEQRA and other environmental regulations in New York.
-While it can occasionally be the result of well-meaning environmental concerns, SEQRA is regularly weaponized by communities and businesses who disagree with the aesthetic or social impact of a project, and hope to kill it through a war of legal attrition.
+The environmental review process can occasionally reveal well-meaning environmental concerns, but SEQRA is often weaponized by communities and businesses who disagree with the aesthetic or social impact of a project, and hope to kill it through a war of legal attrition.

-While that pain is often felt in the housing sector as much-needed projects fail to get off the ground, the failure to create safer paths for New Yorkers is ultimately a detriment across the state.
+That pain is often felt in the housing sector as much-needed projects fail to get off the ground, but the failure to create safer paths for New Yorkers is ultimately a detriment across the state.

 More news: